octodns/octodns-azure/README.md

     # Resource Group name:
     resource_group: 'TestResource1'
     # All are required to authenticate.
-    # Azure RetryPolicy Settings
+    # Azure RetryPolicy Settings all of them are optional.
     # https://azuresdkdocs.blob.core.windows.net/$web/python/azure-core/1.9.0/azure.core.pipeline.policies.html?highlight=retrypolicy#azure.core.pipeline.policies.RetryPolicy
     # Total_retries default 10
     #client_total_retries: 10
     # status_retries default 3
     #client_status_retries: 3
-    # All are optional
 ```

 The first four variables above can be hidden in environment variables and octoDNS will automatically search for them in the shell.
 It is possible to also hard-code into the config file: eg, resource_group.